oracle-livelabs/apex/forms-to-apex-adb/3-setup-database-objects/3-setup-database-objects.md

     *Note: Check this population script in advance as probably a proper date format setting (i.e., “MM/DD/YYYY” instead of DD/MM/YYYY”) would be needed to load data without errors.*

-8. Navigate to **SQL Workshop** and select **Object browser** to view the tables and the created objects.
+8. Navigate to **SQL Workshop** and select **Object Browser** to view the tables and the created objects.
 On the right tab, under Table, click **S\_CUSTOMER**.

     ![Data Insert File](images/object-browser.png " ")

-9. The screenshot below shows the details of the Table created, from the table column structure to the populated data, from the triggers to the created constraints.
+9. The screenshot below shows the details of the table created, from the table column structure to the populated data, from the triggers to the created constraints.

     ![Data Insert File](images/customer-data.png " ")